Uvacoder/img4/src/pages/articles/2020-08-29--Focusing-tips-i-have-learned/index.md

 ## Shutter Speed Minimum

 I've been doing a lot of my shots lately on aperture priority.
 Like I said, I love that sweet sweet blurriness. mmmmm.
 Based on lighting conditions this can drop my shutter speed down, as I'm usually locking in my ISO pretty low.
 I learnt as a rule of thumb you should try to keep it above 1/60 if you're shooting hand held.
 For telephoto lenses it's a little different as they're more susceptible to movement.
 The rule I heard was, take your crop factor and multiply it by the focal length.
-For example, I have an apc censor, which has a crop factor of 1.6.
+For example, I have an aps-c censor, which has a crop factor of 1.6.
 So if I was shooting with a 100mm lens, I should keep my shutter speed faster than 1/160.
 Fancy!
 I love these kind of rules.
 Makes my life that much easier.